Void-Anime/HubD4Uu/web/FFMPEG_SETUP.md

-# FFmpeg Setup Guide
+# FFmpeg Setup Guide (LEGACY)

+> **⚠️ IMPORTANT: This document is for legacy deployments only.**
+>
+> **For Vercel deployment, FFmpeg is no longer needed.
+The application now uses smart content detection and automatic fallback routing.**

+## 🚀 **Vercel Users: You're All Set!**

+If you're deploying to Vercel:
+- ✅ **No FFmpeg installation needed**
+- ✅ **Automatic content compatibility detection**
+- ✅ **Smart fallback routing**
+- ✅ **Fully serverless-compatible**

+Visit `/api/transcode/test` to see your environment status.

+## 📚 **For Non-Vercel Deployments**

+This guide is only needed if you're deploying to a traditional server or platform that supports FFmpeg installation.

 ## Overview
-This application uses FFmpeg for transcoding video files that aren't natively supported by browsers (like MKV, HEVC, etc.) into browser-compatible MP4 format.
+This application can use FFmpeg for transcoding video files that aren't natively supported by browsers (like MKV, HEVC, etc.) into browser-compatible MP4 format.

+**Note**: The Vercel-compatible version automatically detects browser compatibility and streams content directly when possible, eliminating the need for transcoding in most cases.

 ## Installation

 ### Automatic Installation (Recommended)
 The app automatically installs FFmpeg via `@ffmpeg-installer/ffmpeg` package.
-This should work out of the box.
+This should work out of the box on traditional servers.

 ### Manual Installation
 If automatic installation fails, you can manually install FFmpeg: